 That said, we recognise that sometimes work does have a set timescale and expected output, such as community research or evaluation of a project.
 In which case, we are equally adept at working within constraints to deliver a well-planned and executed piece of work, that meets the specific needs within an organisation.

-There are three core ways that we commit to pieces of work:
+There are four core ways that we commit to pieces of work:

 - generating our own projects